zhengnengchen/CLRS/chapter2/exercises2-1.md

 **Initialization**: When i is assigned with 1, the program compare A\[i\] with value v.
 It is true for A\[i\] that it is either equals to v or not.

-**Maintenance**: After the if statement in line 2 comparing A\[i-1\] with v, program execute the next iteration of for loop of lines 1-3.
+**Maintenance**: After the `if` statement in line 2 comparing A\[i-1\] with v, the program execute the next iteration of `for` loop of lines 1-3.
 That is, comparing A\[i\] with v.
 The same condition holds for A\[i\].

-**Termination**: The function is terminated by either the `return` expression in line 3 when the condition of if statement in line 2 is met that A\[i\] equals to v or the `return` expression in line 4 since no element in array A equals to v.
-As a result, either an index of array A which represent the location in A where element equals to v or a special value NIL is returned.
+**Termination**: The function is terminated by either the `return` expression in line 3 when the condition of the `if` statement in line 2 is met that A\[i\] equals to v or the `return` expression in line 4 since no element in array A equals to v.
+As a result, either an index of array A which represent the location in A where element of A equals to v or a special value NIL representing that there is no such value v exists in array A is returned.

 # 2.1-4
 **Adding two n-bit binary interger**: